DavidvK17/Project-4_Test_Website/README.md

 #Test Website

 Here I borrow the HTML and CSS from a Tutorial and focus on advanced DOM Manipulation.
-Many of these tools can be done using frameworks and libraries, but I want to know how to implement them with just JavaScript in order t gain a deeper understanding of the language and DOM Manipulation.
+Many of these tools can be done using frameworks and libraries, but I want to know how to implement them with just JavaScript in order to gain a deeper understanding of the language and DOM Manipulation.

 - Implementing smooth scrolling (to be implemented)
 - Event Propagation: Bubbling and Capturing (to be implemented)